 The Culinary Institute of America opened its third campus at Pearl.
 The campus gave the college a platform to offer special expertise in Latin American cuisines and to serve Latino foodservice professionals, including a certificate program in culinary arts and cuisine programs for foodservice industry professionals and food enthusiasts.

-The Park at Pearl opens.
+The Amphitheater at Pearl opens.

 Southerleigh Fine Food & Brewery brings back the art of brewing to The Historic Pearl.